exoscale/terraform-provider-exoscale/website/docs/r/security_group_rule.html.markdown

 # exoscale\_security\_group\_rule

-Provides an Exoscale [Security Group][r-security_group] Rule resource.
-This can be used to create and delete Security Group Rules.
+Provides an Exoscale [Security Group][r-security_group] rule resource.
+This can be used to create and delete Security Group rules.

 ## Example usage